-Just like the metabolism of every human are different, the same is goes with dogs.
+Just like the metabolism of every human is different, the same goes with dogs.
 Every breed of dogs is different from each other irrespective of color, size, structure, and metabolism.
 Their food habits also change accordingly.
 The requirement of nutrition varies from breed to breed.
 It may happen that you provide a mouth-watering and delicious food to your dog but still, you see that your dog shows lack of energy and lethargic.
 The reason is the inadequate nutrition in your dog.
 The food that you are providing may not fulfill the nutritional requirement of your dog.
-This the main reason to choose a breed specific nutrition.
+This is the main reason to choose a breed specific nutrition.

 What Is Breed Specific Nutrition?

 As said above the food habit changes from breed to breed.
 The nutritional requirement depends on the dog’s body metabolism and the environment they are living in.
 The food that fulfils the nutritional need of your dog to remain healthy and fit is considered to be the appropriate diet for your dog.

 How Do I Educate Myself About “Breed Specific Nutrition”?

 A proper and in depth research based on the dog breed you have will increase your knowledge of appropriate food and nutrition needed for your dog.
 If you are not satisfied by the research and feel that you need a proper guidance to feed your dog you can consult your vet.
 Your vet will brief you about the food habit of the specific dog breed and what kind of a food you can feed to your dog to see your four legged love healthy and energetic all the time.